 Heidi was awarded New England Women's and Men's Athletic Conference Rookie of the Year and First Team honors, Athlete of the Week multiple weeks, and voted Most Valuable player by her coaches and peers.
 Her senior year, Heidi lead her team to a conference title as the libero and ace leader.
 She still holds the school record for serve reception percentage and is third for career digs per game.

 At Springfield College, she studied Youth Development and Recreational Leadership.
 She has always had a passion for working with young people to ensure they are healthy both mentally and physically.
-She won the prestigious Senior of the Year award for her efforts on the court, in the classroom and working as a camp director for inner city youth.
+She won the prestigious Senior of the Year award for her efforts on the court, in the classroom and working as a camp director for inner-city youth.

 Heidi started coaching while playing collegiality.
 She led her first team ever to a regional title and earned a bid to the Junior National Tournament when she was just 20 years old.
 After that, she was hooked and has been dedicated to being a constant student of the game, while teaching young women the skills and life lessons that come with it.

 While not Coaching, Heidi loves all things family and adventure.
 She lives in Austin, TX with her partner and daughter.
-She enjoys camping, swimming, rock climbing, SUP boarding, yoga and hiking.
+She enjoys camping, swimming, rock climbing, SUP boarding, yoga, and hiking.
 Heidi works for Keller Williams Realty as the Executive Assistant to The Bara Team.

-Jay’s been an educator for 23 years, teaching in both Austin and Pflugerville ISD.
-He received the “Teacher of the Year” award in 2005 in Austin ISD and the 2017-18 PISD “Passionately Serving” award.
-He’s been coaching youth sports for over 20 years.
-He started out his coaching career in basketball where he led his Zavala Mustangs team to a victory in the 2002 Greater East Austin Youth League Championship.
+Jay’s been an educator for 25 years, teaching in both Austin and Pflugerville.
+He received the 2005 Teacher of the Year award in Austin ISD, the 2017 Passionately Serving award, and most recently the 2020 Teacher of the Year award in Pflugerville ISD.
+He’s been coaching youth sports for over 25 years.
+He started his coaching career on the basketball court where he led his 11U Zavala Mustangs to a 2002 Greater East Austin Youth League Championship.